ardje/Mixxx-Pioneer-DDJ-SX3/README.md

 ## How do I use it?

-If you just want to get your controller working with with Mixxx without bothering about the details much, then do the following:
+If you just want to get your controller working with Mixxx without bothering about the details much, then do the following:

 1. clone this repository, or download it as a zip.
 2. copy `bin/PIONEER_DDJ-SX2.midi.xml` and `bin/PIONEER_DDJ-SX2-scripts.js` to the `[Mixxx Directory]/controllers` folder.
 This will probably be one of the following locations: